malsyned/gitdot/docs/README.md

 gitdot dstatus [additional args to git status...]

     git status of all files in the working tree starting with "."

+gitdot bindump [file]

+    dump binary files to text equivalents in .config/gitdot/bindumps as configured by bindump directives in .config/gitdot/gitdot.conf
 ```